-The employment of a member of staff is terminable by at least three months' notice, in writing, on either side, except during the probationary period when notice is one month.
+The employment of a member of staff is terminable by at least three months in writing, on either side; except during probationary period when the notice period is one month.
 If notice is being given by a member of staff earlier release may be granted if this can be arranged without detriment to the work of the department or area.
-If the appointment is for a fixed term period it will expire at the end of the period without the necessity for notice.
-Fixed term contracts may be terminated by either party short of the expiry date by the serving of one month's notice in writing.
-The University is not obliged to continue a fixed term appointment beyond the specified employment period.
+If the appointment is for a fixed term it will expire at the end of the period without the necessity for notice.
+Fixed term contracts may be terminated by either party short of the expiry date by the serving of one months' notice in writing.
+The University is not obliged to continue a fixed term appointment beyond the employment period.
+For employees appointed above Grade 10, the notice period for both the employer and employee will be 6 months, except during the probationary period when a one month's notice period will apply.
+One month's notice will also apply for fixed term contracts terminated short of the expiry date.